pvr26/ai-learning-hub/README.md

 # AI Learning Hub

 A full-stack web application for discovering and sharing AI learning resources.
-This platform helps users find, bookmark, and contribute to a curated collection of AI learning materials.
+This platform helps users find, bookmark, and contribute to a curated collection of AI learning materials, with an AI-powered chat assistant to help guide users in their learning journey.

 ## Features